-A. Detention: Detentions can be assigned by any staff member, school employee, or substitute teacher and will be a minimum of 30 minutes.
+- A. Detention: Detentions can be assigned by any staff member, school employee, or substitute teacher and will be a minimum of 30 minutes.
 ALL Detentions will be served with the staff member that has assigned the detention.
 Students skipping detention will receive another detention.
 Students skipping detention regularly may be assigned a suspension at the discretion of the Principal.
-If a student receives four written detentions during the school year they will be assigned to one day of Saturday School.
-This practice will continue until with every fourth detention until the student receives their 20th detention for the school year.
+If a student receives five written detentions during the school year they will be assigned to one day of in-school suspension.
+This practice will continue with every fifth detention until the student receives their 20th detention for the school year.
 At this time the student will be suspended for two days from school.
-After this suspension, the practice will start over with every 4th detention warranting a day of Saturday School and the 20th being two days of suspension.

-B. Saturday School: Saturday School is scheduled when there is School on Friday and will last from 8:30-11:30AM.
+After this suspension, the practice will start over with every 5th detention warranting a day of in-school suspension and the 20th being two days of suspension. - B. Saturday School: Saturday School is scheduled when there is School on Friday and will last from 8:30-11:30AM.
 Students receiving Saturday School will be assigned the next available scheduled Saturday School.
 Students are not able to participate in extra-curricular activities on days in which they have served Saturday School.
 If a student chooses not to attend Saturday School they will be suspended from school for three (3) days for each Saturday School they are not in attendance.
 When a student has been assigned to Saturday School or suspended from school their parent/guardian should meet with the Principal before being admitted back into school.
 Students will be given the option to move one (1) assigned Saturday School to the next scheduled Saturday School.
 If the student chooses to move the Saturday School, they will be unable to participate in extra-curricular activities until the Saturday School is served.
 If a student is ill for Saturday School, parents must call the school at 308-987-2424 ext.206 and leave a message by 8:30am for the Saturday School to be excused.
 Students that are ill for Saturday School will be re-scheduled for the next available Saturday School.
-Students may be assigned to Saturday School on the following grounds:

-- 1. As a method to make up time when a student has been absent over the ten times allowed for each class per semester

-- 2. Making up time for skipping school
+Students may be assigned to Saturday School on the following grounds: - 1.
+As a method to make up time when a student has been absent over the ten times allowed for each class per semester - 2.
+Making up time for skipping school - C. In-School Suspension: The Principal may require a student to serve in-school suspension.

-- 3. Accumulations of detentions

-C. In-School Suspension: The Principal may require a student to serve in-school suspension.
 Students may be required to attend up to six hours per day of school-sponsored suspension a day at a designate location where they will study.
 There will be zero tolerance for behavior problems from students place in in-school suspension.
-Students not completing their in-school suspension will face further disciplinary action.

-D. Short-Term Suspension: The Principal or the Principal's designee may exclude a student from school or any school function for a period of up to five school days (short-term suspension) on the following grounds:
+Students not completing their in-school suspension will face further disciplinary action. - D. Short-Term Suspension: The Principal or the Principal's designee may exclude a student from school or any school function for a period of up to five school days (short-term suspension) on the following grounds:

-- 1. Conduct constituting grounds for expulsion as hereinafter set forth; or - 2.
+- 1. Conduct constituting grounds for expulsion as hereinafter set forth Any of the conduct described in the subsections under "Grounds for Long-Term Suspension, Expulsion, or Mandatory Reassignment" below irrespective of the location at which such misconduct; or - 2.
 Other violations of rules and standards of behavior adopted by the board of education or the administrative or teaching staff of the school, which occur on or off school grounds, if such conduct interferes with school purposes or there is a nexus between such conduct and school.